KshitijNegi12/Amazon-Customer-Review-Sentiment-Analysis-Model/README.md

 - **Frontend**: HTML, CSS, JavaScript

 ## Features
-- **Sentiment Analysis**: Classifies reviews as positive or negative with confidence scores.
+- **Sentiment Analysis**: Classifies reviews as positive, negative or neutral with confidence scores.
 - **Web Crawling**: Gathers reviews from specified Amazon product links.
 - **Data Download**: Users can download the analyzed reviews in CSV format.
 - **Request Limitation**: Restricts the number of requests to prevent abuse.